ContentsOccupational Report for Surveying and Mapping Technicians (17-3031) , Oregon Statewide

 These estimates do not include self-employment.
 Replacement openings are caused by existing workers permanently leaving their occupation.
 Many additional job openings occur due to job changes within occupations.Data Sources and Limitations

 Industries of Employment for Surveying and Mapping Technicians

-Educational Requirements for Surveying and Mapping Technicians Workers typically need a high school diploma or equivalent to enter this occupation.
+Educational Requirements for Surveying and Mapping Technicians The typical entry level education for this occupation is a high school diploma or equivalent.
 Those with a postsecondary non-degree award have a competitive advantage in the labor market.
 In addition, moderate-term on-the-job training is typically needed, once employed, to attain competency in the skills needed in this occupation.

 Skills for Surveying and Mapping Technicians